markshapiro/split-into-streams/README.md

 # split-into-streams

-Split a stream into multiple streams by defining flexible delimiter or a delimiting function to return index of separation given next chunk of data.
+Split a stream into multiple streams by defining flexible delimiter or a delimiting function that returns index of separation, given a chunk of next read data.
 <br/>Each new resulting substream starts when previous ends.
 <br/>There are 2 ways to do this: stream of streams or explicit function that receives delimiter of where the stream ends.